deephacks/confit/readme.md

 * CacheManager

-Cache configurable instances on behalf of the ConfigContext.
+Cache configurable instances and perform application queries on behalf of applications.

 ## Licensing

 This distribution, as a whole, is licensed under the terms of the Apache License, Version 2.0 (see license.txt).